-Racial concerns prompt renaming of Oklahoma Christian University’s Hardeman Auditorium
+Racial concerns prompt renaming of Christian university’s auditorium

 Recently, leaders of two universities associated with Churches of Christ apologized for actions — and, in some cases, inaction — during the civil rights era.

 At Oklahoma Christian University, during a chapel presentation, president John deSteiguer discussed the troubled past of the school he serves — which in 1969 arrested 18 of its own students participating in a peaceful demonstration.

 DeSteiguer quoted this graphic analogy from Martin Luther King Jr.’s “Letter from Birmingham Jail”: